Shimron: Roman period

 During the First Jewish–Roman War, and in 66 CE a battle occurred here between the Jewish rebels and the Romans, who besieged the city.
 Josephus, mentioning the village by name, states that it was attacked there at night by the Roman decurion, Æbutius, who had been entrusted with the charge of the Great Plain and who had one-hundred horses and two-hundred infantry at his disposal.
 The Roman soldiers, however, were forced to withdraw since their horses were of little use in that terrain (Life of Flavius Josephus, § 24).

 During this era, Shimron was referred to as Simonias in Greek and Simonia in Rabbinic Hebrew and Aramaic, but the Jerusalem Talmud draws equivalency between the two, declaring "and Shimron is Simonia."

 The surveys by Raban and Feig indicate occupation during the Roman period, but the site was likely part of the orbit of nearby Sepphoris.
 Part of the Leggio-Sepphoris road was excavated at Shimron in 2004, and proximity to this trade route probably benefitted Shimron.
 A massive ashlar wall was also uncovered in 2004, dating to the same period.

 At the center of the site, several houses, dating to the 1st to 3rd centuries CE, were excavated in 2017.
 Both houses had entrance courtyards, and the rooms were divided by stone walls with 'windows.'
 These domestic structures were typical of Jewish Galilean villages in the Roman period and included a ritual bath (miqveh) in one of the houses.

 Byzantine, Early Islamic, Crusader and Mamluk periods

-There is little textual evidence of Shimron during the Early Islamic period, so Portugali's survey provides the closest picture of the site during this period to date.
-Portugali identified two distinct settlements, a 3.9 dunam farmstead, showing a retraction from the 78.3 dunam Byzantine settlement, and a 12.8 dunam Mamluk village, which Portugali hypothesized was built over a Crusader occupation.
+There is little textual evidence of Shimron during the Early Islamic period, so Portugali's survey provides the clearest picture of the site during this period to date.
+Portugali identified two distinct settlements, a 3.9 dunam farmstead, showing a retraction from the 78.3 dunam Byzantine settlement, and a 12.8 dunam Mamluk village, which Portugali hypothesized was built over a Crusader occupation site.

-Later, Shimron is mentioned by Ishtori Haparchi ("Kaftor wa-Feraḥ", ch. xi, written in 1322).
+Later, Shimron was mentioned by Ishtori Haparchi ("Kaftor wa-Feraḥ", ch. xi, written in 1322).

 Late Ottoman rule

-A map from Napoleon's invasion of 1799 by Pierre Jacotin showed a village here, named Sammouni.
+A map from Napoleon's invasion of 1799 by Pierre Jacotin showed a village on the site, named Sammouni.

-In 1838, Edward Robinson found here a small Arab village called Semunieh,.
+In 1838, Edward Robinson found a small Arab village called Semunieh on the site.

 In 1867, a group of German Templers attempted to establish an early German Templer Colony in Palestine on the site, which failed due to malaria.